dylanopen/dylancode.dev/docs/alevel-maths/discriminant.md

 For example, if we are given that a quadratic equation has one real root, we can set $D=0$ and solve for the constant.

+## Repeated roots

+When a quadratic equation has one real root (i.e. when $D=0$), this is called a *repeated root*.
+This means that both roots of the equation are the same (i.e. they are equal) - and so we kind of only have one solution instead of the usual two.